India turns to 'satellite god' for crop mapping

-NEW DELHI (Reuters) - Sher Singh, a farmer from India’s desert state of Rajasthan, prays to Varuna, the Hindu god of water, for a bountiful harvest.
+NEW DELHI, March 27 (Reuters) - Sher Singh, a farmer from India’s desert state of Rajasthan, prays to Varuna, the Hindu god of water, for a bountiful harvest.
 Now, he is also looking to the heavens for satellite imaging to boost his crop.

 Prime Minister Narendra Modi wants to promote a “per drop, more crop” approach to farming to make better use of scarce water, and aims to have a new satellite crop monitoring system working in time for the peak of this year’s monsoon in July.